Migrating data from AWS RDS for PostgreSQL to Yandex Managed Service for PostgreSQL

 -

-The transfer will be activated automatically.
+The transfer will activate automatically upon creation.
 Wait for its status to change to Replicating.

 -